Last Updated: October 27, 2022

 Nectar A.K.A. sugar water because that's what you'd be serving the birds.
 You can't replicate the pollen of flowers, but sugar serves the birds up with the same energy and sweetness.

-You can concoct homemade nectar simply by a part of sugar in four parts of water.
+You can concoct homemade nectar simply by one sugar part in four parts of water.
 I understand not everyone can keep up with the consistency, but if you have to buy, steer clear of dyed sugar water.

 Some manufacturers haphazardly dye the water red to attract "more" hummers.
 It's not only unnecessary but dangerous to the birds.

 Fruits are specials at the feeding station, like mealworms.
 You should serve fruits when you want to attract birds such as Orioles, Bluebirds, or Robins.
 You can serve fresh fruits, jelly, or dried fruits as bird food.

-You can serve fresh fruits on a tray or Oriole feeder to see if they'd come around.
+You can serve fresh fruits on a tray or Oriole feeder for ground feeding birds to see if they'd come around.
 If they don't, you can try other means because fruits spoil easily out in the sun.